Profile

 Enterprise Integration Development

 Roles focused on connecting enterprise systems through MuleSoft, middleware, RPA, and API-led integration patterns.
 Practitioners are platform-agnostic integration specialists rather than developers locked to a single vendor.
-Common in organizations running heterogeneous SAP, Oracle, and Salesforce estates that need to interoperate.
+Common in organizations running a mix of SAP, Oracle, and Salesforce systems that need to work together.

 System IntegrationsAPI-Led ConnectivityRPA AutomationsMiddleware Pipelines